-Every time I cook this Pasta with Sausage and Broccoli Rabe I’m reminded that in all my years of living in New York City, I never managed to get a reservation at Rao’s Italian restaurant in Harlem.
-It’s a tiny little place that was started by Italian immigrant Charles Rao in 1896, and it’s still one of the hottest restaurants in town and nearly impossible to get into without connections.
+Every time I cook this Pasta with Sausage and Broccoli Rabe I’m reminded that in all my years of living in New York City I never managed to get a reservation at Rao’s Italian restaurant in Harlem.
+Rao’s is a tiny little place that was started by Italian immigrant Charles Rao in 1896, and it’s still one of the hottest restaurants in town and nearly impossible to get into without connections.
 But they have a great cookbook!
-Rao’s Cookbook, filled with recipes for delicious home-style Italian dishes that I find irresistible.
-One of my favorites.
+Rao’s Cookbook is filled with recipes from the restaurant, irresistible home-style Italian dishes.
+This is pasta recipe is one of my favorites.

 I love the mix of flavors in this recipe – the rich meaty sausage with the sweet, spicy garlic and bitter broccoli rabe and the salty, sharp accents of the pecorino.

 Will I ever get to experience this dish at Rao’s Restaurant on East 114th street in New York City?
 Probably not.
-Rao’s is considered one of most hard-to-get reservations of all New York City restaurants to get into.
-They only have ten tables and apparently are so devoted to their local and long-standing customers that they are like a private club.
+Rao’s is considered one of most hard-to-get reservations of all New York City restaurants.
+They have only ten tables and apparently are so devoted to their local and long-standing customers that they’re practically a private club.
 You need to know somebody who knows somebody who has an in, and even then you might wait a year or two for your seat.
 In the meantime, we can enjoy one of Rao’s most delicious dishes at home!

 - 1 pound of broccoli rabe (1 bunch)

-- 5 garlic cloves - 1 clove peeled and thickly sliced, 4 cloves peeled and chopped
+- 5 garlic cloves, peeled and finely chopped

-- 1 pound Italian sausage, (about 4) a mix of sweet and hot, to your taste, casings removed, cut into bite-size pieces.
+- 1 pound Italian sausage, (3-4) a mix of sweet and hot, to your taste, casings removed, cut into bite-size pieces.

 - 1 cup of broccoli rabe water – reserved from when you pre-cook the broccoli rabe